 Sixth grade curriculum provides a strong conceptual understanding of mathematics through the use of effective learning experiences that promote communication, reasoning, and problem solving.
 In Grade 6, math instruction focuses on four critical areas:

 Sixth grade starts the year with a review of measurement techniques and lab procedures that prepare them to work safely and effectively in the science lab.
-Students perform multiple labs to practice their data measurement skills and write lab reports.
-The focus for sixth grade science is how energy is driving ecosystems (populations, food chains/webs), Earth’s natural resources, and Earth processes (oceans, weather, and climate).
+Students engage in contextual labs, activities, research, and projects to establish the content knowledge and skills necessary to succeed in future science classes.
+The focus of sixth grade science is how energy is driving ecosystems (populations, food chains/webs), Earth’s natural resources, and Earth processes (oceans, weather, and climate).
 Students explore how oceans, weather, and climate help determine characteristics of ecosystems.
 A focus on science literacy is placed through the use of the science and engineering practices as students are required to gather information from reliable sources to construct evidenced-based arguments.

 Sixth grade curriculum focuses on world history and geography with an emphasis on early civilizations through the fall of the Western Roman Empire.
 Students analyze the cultural, economic, geographical, historical, and political foundations for early civilizations, including Mesopotamia, Egypt, Israel, India, China, Greece, and Rome.
 The sixth grade concludes with the decline and fall of the Western Roman Empire.
 Special emphasis will be placed on the development of government, including the beginning of democratic practices.
 In addition, students learn about the historical context of ancient and major world religions.
 Throughout the course, students develop the skills of a historian as they research and analyze primary sources, organize information, and form logical arguments.